Updated: Aug 24

 1 TB coconut or olive oil

 1.5kg beef brisket

-Rendang curry paste (recipe below, you use the entire amount that you make for this recipe-double it to freeze for next time)
+Rendang curry paste (recipe below, you use the entire amount for this recipe-double it to freeze for next time)

 800ml full fat coconut milk

 1.5 cups water